jasoncrevier/server-config/README.md

 For this repo to be useful, you need to know the basics of [docker](https://www.docker.com/).
 In a nutshell, docker containers are applications that come bundled with everything they need to run.

-And there there's [docker compose](https://docs.docker.com/compose/): "a tool for defining and running multi-container Docker applications.
+And also [docker compose](https://docs.docker.com/compose/): "a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration."

 All the applications in this repo are described in their own docker-compose.yml files.

-### Get your server set up
+### :rocket: Get your server set up

 First, check out my [basic server setup](https://github.com/jasoncrevier/server-config/tree/main/basic%20server%20setup).
 If you're new to self-hosting, there's a few tips in there to help with performance and security.